NetoPedro/FocusFace/README.md

 ## Data ##

 ### Datasets ###
-The "MS1M-ArcFace (85K ids/5.8M images)" can be downloaded [here](https://github.com/deepinsight/insightface/tree/master/recognition/_datasets_).
+The LFW and the "MS1M-ArcFace (85K ids/5.8M images)" can be downloaded [here](https://github.com/deepinsight/insightface/tree/master/recognition/_datasets_).

 For all the datasets above, please strictly follow the licence distribution.